Henry Schein Inc at Credit Suisse Healthcare Conference (Virtual

-Erin Elizabeth Wilson Wright - CrÃ©dit Suisse AG - Research Division - Director & Senior Equity Research Analyst
+Matthew Stephan Miksic - CrÃ©dit Suisse AG - Research Division - Senior Research Analyst

-Hi, everybody.
-This is Erin Wright.
-I cover life sciences tools, diagnostics for CrÃ©dit Suisse.
-I am welcoming everyone to our 2020 health care conference.
-It's obviously in a virtual format this year, which is a little bit different.
-(Operator Instructions)
+Great.
+Okay.
+So I think we are now live.
+Thanks so much, everyone, for joining us.
+We're very pleased to have with us today, Steven Paladino, Executive Vice President, Chief Financial Officer at Henry Schein; Graham Stanley as well, Vice President, Investor Relations and Strategic Financial Project Officer.

-Without further ado, I'd like to introduce the management team for Henry Schein.
-We have the 2 leaders of the company: Chairman and CEO, Stanley Bergman, real pleasure to have you here; and then also Steve Paladino, who is the EVP and CFO, with us today.
-And I'll first hand it over to Steve to offer some -- as well as then followed by Stanley to talk for some initial remarks.
+My name is Matt Miksic.
+I cover medical devices here at Credit Suisse.
+We're very pleased to have Henry Schein participating in our 30th anniversary conference.
+So thanks so much, gentlemen, for joining us.

 Steven Paladino - Henry Schein, Inc. - Executive VP, CFO & Executive Director